Skip to Main Content

 You can buy fractional shares and start investing with just $5, so it’s accessible to all investors.
 You’ll be able to reinvest all dividends automatically, keeping your money working at all times.

-Starting in mid-December 2023, investors will no longer be able to purchase crypto through Stash.
-It joins several other fintech companies, including SoFi, to nix crypto trading in recent months.
+Starting in mid-December 2023, investors are no longer able to purchase crypto through Stash.
+It joins several other fintech companies, including SoFi, to nix crypto trading.

-“We found our customers weren’t focused on this aspect of our platform and given the volatility in the market, we’re no longer supporting it,” a Stash representative confirmed via email Dec.
-8. Considering Stash is targeted at new investors, ditching crypto might not be a bad thing.
+“We found our customers weren’t focused on this aspect of our platform and given the volatility in the market, we’re no longer supporting it,” a Stash representative confirmed via email.
+Considering Stash is targeted at new investors, ditching crypto might not be a bad thing.

 Well-developed educational content